umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Content-Transfer/index.md

 Media items are transferred the same way as content:

 1. In the Media section *Right-click* the items you want to transfer and choose **Queue for transfer**
-  * or simply *right-click* the top of the Media section to transfer all you media at once.
+  * or *right-click* the top of the Media section to transfer all you media at once.
-2. Go to the Deployment dashboard in the Content section to see the items you've queued for transfer and to transfer your items.
+2. Go to the Deployment dashboard in the Content section to see the items you've queued for transfer and to transfer your items

 ### Umbraco Forms

 Media items are transferred the same way as content and media:

 1. In the Forms section *Right-click* the items you want to transfer and choose **Queue for transfer**
-  * or simply *right-click* the top of the Forms section to transfer all your Forms at once.
+  * or *right-click* the top of the Forms section to transfer all your Forms at once.
-2. Go to the Deployment dashboard in the Content section to see the items you've queued for transfer and to transfer your items.
+2. Go to the Deployment dashboard in the Content section to see the items you've queued for transfer and to transfer your items

 ## Schema Mismatches